danielmiessler/SecLists/Passwords/php-hashes/README.md

 # PHP magic hashes

-PHP has some unique features which makes hash collisions more easier when using the `==` to compare.
+PHP has some unique features which makes hash "collisions" more easier when using the `==` to compare.

 The raw text are taken directly from [spaze/hashes](https://github.com/spaze/hashes/)